cpbentley/pasa_cbentley_swing_skin/README.md

 **Specifics**

-* Import the github repositories listed above/below.
+* Import the **github repositories** listed above.
 Following the given order, you should not see any compilation errors.

   1. Right click on link and copy link to clipboard
   2. In Eclipse, use the menu File -> Import